aaort/posts/README.md

 src - Project's main code.

-components - List of components that are used accross the project.
+components - List of components that are used across the project.

 cards - All the card components for displaying single post, album or todo.